Lawyer safety in the profession: I created an anonymous survey: “Does your firm have a safety plan?” “Do you have a personal safety plan?”

-For transparency: My firm doesn’t have a safety plan, but I’ve spent time considering what I’d do and how I’d escape if someone came into my workplace with a weapon.
+For transparency: My firm doesn’t have a lawyer safety plan, but I’ve spent time considering what I’d do and how I’d escape if someone came into my workplace with a weapon.

-The survey allowed comments and I also solicited feedback from the Lawyers subreddit.
+I also solicited feedback from the Lawyers subreddit.
 I was surprised by the number of people who self-reported that they either carry a gun or keep a gun in their office, or have co-workers who have guns in the office.
 A few others reported they have security guards, panic buttons, and conduct active shooter drills.
 Hammers and bear spray are among the other weapons people said they keep in their office in lieu of firearms.
 This comment was particularly thoughtful:

 “I carry a firearm nearly 24/7 for my safety and that of my family.
 Of course, carrying a firearm provides no help or assistance if I do not know how to use it safely and effectively.
 As such, I train regularly so I can deploy my firearm if I have to.
 Pulling a firearm will always be a last result, but I will use it if I must to protect innocent human life.”

 Two people noted the one place they can’t take a firearm is the courthouse — their walk from the car to the court is when they are more likely to encounter opposing parties and when they won’t be armed.
 One suggested that courthouses have a secured room with secured lockers where lawyers can store their guns while at court.

 On the flip side, other respondents asked if violence against lawyers is such a problem that it warrants extra attention, particularly for lawyers who do not practice family or criminal law.
 (My online search did not reveal statistics regarding the risk of violence to legal professionals compared with the risk faced by the general public.)